Common grace: Aspects of common grace

 In the words of Reformed scholar Louis Berkhof, “[Common grace] curbs the destructive power of sin, maintains in a measure the moral order of the universe, thus making an orderly life possible, distributes in varying degrees gifts and talents among men, promotes the development of science and art, and showers untold blessings upon the children of men,” (Berkhof, p.
 434, summarizing Calvin’s position on common grace).
 The various aspects of God's common grace to all mankind may be generally gathered under four heads:

-Providential care in creation - God’s sustaining care for his creation, called divine providence, is grace common to all.
+Providential care in creation – God’s sustaining care for his creation, called divine providence, is grace common to all.
 The Bible says, for instance, that God through the Son "upholds the universe by the word of his power" (Heb.
-1:2-3; John 1:1-4).
-God's gracious provision for his creatures is seen in the giving of the seasons, of seedtime and harvest.
+1:2–3; John 1:1–4).
+God's gracious provision for his creatures is seen, for example, in the giving of the seasons, of seedtime and harvest.
 It is of this providential common grace that Jesus reminds his hearers when he said God "makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust" (Matt.
 5:45).
 We also see evidence of God’s common grace in the establishment of various structures within human society.
 At a foundational level, God has ordained the family unit.
 Even pagan parents typically know that they should nurture their children (Matt.
 7:9-10) and raise them to become responsible adults.

-Providential restraint of sin - In the Bible, Paul teaches that civil authorities have been "instituted by God" (Rom.
+Providential restraint of sin – In the Bible, Paul teaches that civil authorities have been "instituted by God" (Rom.
 13:1) to maintain order and punish wrongdoing.
 Although fallible instruments of his common grace, civil governments are called "ministers of God" (Rom.
 13:6) that should not be feared by those who do good.
 God also sovereignly works through circumstances to limit a person's sinful behavior (Gen. 20:6, 1 Sam.
 25:26).